java-bytecode/todo-app/README.md

 ## Dependency Injection (DI)

-Angular takes in the built-in router and make it available in the component.
+Angular takes in the built-in router and makes it available in the component.
 This is called **"Dependency Injection"**.

 When a component wants to use another component.
 Then it is called a dependency.